Share with your friends

 Red Fort's

 Sadly, some structures lost their magnificence over the centuries because of neglect.
-Another cause were the antique hunters who stripped away marble carvings and other priceless ornaments from buildings.
+Another cause was the antique hunters who stripped away marble carvings and other priceless ornaments from buildings.
 And the 19th century British colonists demolished or altered historic buildings to suit their military requirements.

 However...